Data, data, data!

 Employment: Unemployment rates and new job creation numbers.

-Once an area that meets these criteria is identified, I then focus my attention to local economic and property-specific data, including, but not limited to:
+Once an area that meets these criteria is identified, I then focus my attention on local economic and property-specific data, including, but not limited to:

 Diversification and overall health of the local economy;